Unfortunate: The Untold Story of Ursula The Sea Witch

-Unfortunate: The Untold Story of Ursula The Sea Witch is a revisionist parody musical of Disney's Little Mermaid.
+Unfortunate: The Untold Story of Ursula The Sea Witch is a revisionist parody musical of Disney's The Little Mermaid.

-Ursula becomes the main character in the musical by Robyn Grant which was first performed in 2019 at the Edinburgh Fringe.
+Ursula becomes the main character in the musical by Robyn Grant and Daniel Foxx which was first performed in 2019 at the Edinburgh Fringe.
 In 2024 it tours the UK.

 Production history

 Edinburgh Fringe (2019)

 The world premiere production of Unfortunate: The Untold Story of Ursula the Sea Witch took place at the Edinburgh Festival Fringe, as a presentation by Fat Rascal Theatre.
 The show ran from 31 July 2019 to 26 August 2019 at Underbelly, Bristo Square (Ermintrude).

 Edinburgh Fringe (2022)

 The musical ran again at the Edinburgh Festival Fringe, after being reworked, from 4 August 2022 until 29 August 2022 at Underbelly, George Square (Underbelly).
 This was reportedly a sell out run.

 London Run (2023–2024)

 Before its UK Tour, Unfortunate: The Untold Story of Ursula the Sea Witch had a London Run staged at Southwark Playhouse Elephant from 8 December 2023 to 17 February 2024.